gmcard/Chai_et_al_2025_ProcB/README.md

 ├── Analysis/                       # Contains time and tracking data │   ├── Time of Contact
 │       └── Time
-│           └── Time_data.xlsx      # Time stamp for either contract or escape in each event │   ├── Time_fps
+│           └── Time_data.xlsx      # Time stamp for either contact or escape in each event │   ├── Time_fps
 │       └── Time
 │           └── Time_data.xlsx      # Time matrix corresponding to tracked points